Jardo72/python-graph-alg-lib/README.md

 python -m pytest -v tests
 ```

 The following command triggers the execution of the unit tests, and it also generate code coverage report in HTML format.
+The command also generates detailed test results in HTML format to the file `test-results.html`.
 ```
-python -m pytest --cov=graphlib --cov-branch --cov-report html tests
+python -m pytest --cov=graphlib --cov-branch --cov-report html tests --html=test-results.html
 ```